 Especially with math, I feel like there are fears that your child will get behind and never catch up – a thought process similar to my fatalistic despair from above.

-If your student is really struggling with math, consider taking some time off and giving both of you a break and opportunity to start fresh.
+If your student is really struggling with math (or any subject), consider taking some time off and giving both of you a break and opportunity to start fresh.